tsvetus/tedit/README.md

 types of events in `tedit` components:

 * `IconClickEvent` - Emerges each time when user click on icon.
-Applies to `TIcon` component itself and when nested icons in `TText` and `TMemo` components are clicked.
+Applies to `TIcon` component itself and when nested icons in `Text` and `TMemo` components are clicked.
   * Argument: `{name: ..., data: ..., icon: ...}` where
     * `name` - component name from `name` property.
     * `data` - any data from `data` property.
     * `icon` - contains icon name.
 * `TexChangeEvent` - Emerges each time when edit text is changed in text edit components.
-Applies to `TText` and `TMemo` components.
+Applies to `Text` and `TMemo` components.
   * Argument: `{value: ..., name: ..., data: ..., icon: ...}` where
     * `value` - edited text.